pingcap/tidb-dev-guide/src/get-started/write-and-run-unit-tests.md

 func TestXxx(*testing.T)
 ```

 where `Xxx` does not start with a lowercase letter.
-The function name serves to identify the test routine.
+The function name identifies the test routine.

-We follow this pattern but using testify assertions instead of out-of-the-box methods, like `Error` or `Fail`, since they are too low level to use.
+We follow this pattern but use testify assertions instead of out-of-the-box methods, like `Error` or `Fail`, since they are too low level to use.

-Almost we use `require.Xxx` for assertions, which imported from `github.com/stretchr/testify/require`.
-It fails immediately if the assertions fails and we tend to fail tests fast.
+We mostly use `require.Xxx` for assertions, which is imported from `github.com/stretchr/testify/require`.
+If the assertions fail, the test fails immediately, and we tend to fail tests fast.

 Below are the most frequently used assertions: